Geometry and entropies in a fixed conformal class on surfaces: Collar lemma

 \begin{corollary} Let $M$ be a closed surface with $\chi(M)<0$, and $\sigma$ be a hyperbolic metric on $M$.
 Let $A>0$.
 Then, there exists a positive constant $B = B(\sigma, A)$ such that

 where $h_{\topol}(g)$ is the topological entropy of the geodesic flow on $M$ with respect to the metric $g$. \end{corollary}

 In order to prove Theorem \ref{theorem: bound systole}, we will follow the proof of \cite[Lemma 4.1]{Rafi} while adapting it to our setting. \begin{proof}[Proof of Theorem~\ref{theorem: bound systole}] Let $g$ be a smooth non-positively curved Riemannian metric on $M$ with total area $A$ and conformally equivalent to $\sigma$.
 Denote by $\gamma$ the shortest simple closed nontrivial geodesic for $g$.
 Let $N_r$ be the open $r$-neighborhood of $\gamma$ in $(M,g)$.
 Then, we define $Z_r$ to be the union of $N_r$ and all components of $M\setminus N_r$ that are disks.
-Let $\kappa(\partial Z_r)$ be the integral of the geodesic curvatures of the boundary components of $Z_r$.
+Notice that since $\gamma$ is a smooth curve, $\partial Z_r$ is a piecewise smooth curve with at most isolated singularities that appear where the topology of $N_r$ changes (see, for example, \cite{cutlocus}).
+Let $\kappa(\partial Z_r)$ be the integral of the geodesic curvatures of the boundary components of $Z_r$ (including weights for the isolated singularities).
 Recall that the sign of $\kappa(\partial Z_r)$ is chosen with respect to an inward pointing normal vector of $Z_r$.
 Hence, by convexity of the distance function, we have that $\kappa(\partial Z_r)\geq 0$.
 We denote by $K_g(\cdot)$ the Gaussian curvature function of $(M,g)$.

 By Gauss-Bonnet Theorem applied to $(M,g)$ and $(Z_r,g)$, we have

 By Equation \eqref{curvature}, we have, for any $r$

 as $\chi(Z_r)\leq 0$ and $K_g(x)\leq 0$ for any $x\in (M,g)$.